 And, in a changing world with more synthetic tracks coming on line, it is well worth remembering that Dansili was the champion sire of all-weather performers in 2005/6 and 2006/7.

 Dansili’s rise to the top continued in 2010, when his first higher-priced progeny raced as two-year-olds.
 He took second place behind the mighty Galileo on the leading sires’ list, by prize-money, and he also took high rank by number of Group winners (an impressive total of ten) and stakes winners (16 in all).
-His 2008 crop, sired at £30,000, earned Dansili sixth place among the sires of two-year-olds, and has already produced the Gr.1 winners Zoffany and Giofra.
+His 2008 crop, sired at £30,000, earned Dansili sixth place among the sires of two-year-olds, and has already produced the Gr.1 winners Zoffany, Giofra and Laughing.

 Dansili continued to prove himself one of the world’s elite stallions in 2011, when he was represented by more individual stakes winners - a tremendous total of 22 - than any other stallion, including Dubawi, Galileo and Montjeu.
 His total of 14 Group winners was also outstanding and he was again a top-ten sire of two-year-olds.